 For the salad:

 - 1 red pepper, deseeded and diced

-- 1 tsp Thai fish sauce (leave this out if you want the recipe to be vegetarian)
+- 1 tsp Thai fish sauce (remove if vegetarian or vegan)

 - 1 garlic clove, crushed

 - 2 tsp soy sauce or tamari (gluten-free)

 Put all the ingredients for the socca batter into a bowl with 250ml cold water and mix until combined – use a balloon whisk or an electric whisk.

 Heat a little oil in a medium (about 21cm) nonstick frying pan.
 Pour in a quarter of the mixture, covering the surface of the pan (as you would when making a pancake).
 Cook the socca over a medium heat for 2-3 minutes until it starts to get little bubbles on the surface in the middle and is tinged brown, then turn it over and cook the other side.